 - Be sure to use anidulafungin for the full course of treatment.
 If you do not, the medicine may not clear up your infection completely.
 The fungus could also become less sensitive to this or other medicines.
 This could make the infection harder to treat in the future.

-- Lab tests, including liver function, may be performed while you use anidulafungin.
+- Lab tests may be performed while you use anidulafungin.
 These tests may be used to monitor your condition or check for side effects.
 Be sure to keep all doctor and lab appointments.